DiggsPapu/DiggsPapu/README.md

  # Hi there 👋

 I'm Diego Alonzo 4th year student in UVG's career of TIC.
+I don't like really Windows but I have not enough memory 4 dualboot so it is what it is.

 ## :fire: My Stats :